yjyan7/academic-kickstart/content/project/franklin_genome/index.md

 external_link: ""

 image:
-  caption: Photo by rawpixel on Unsplash
+  caption: The oldest Franklinia alatamaha is flowering in the Arnold Arboretum.
+Photo by Yujing Yan, 2021
   focal_point: Smart

 links: